What we've learned from pro-Trump attorney John Eastman's state bar trial

 Jacob testified that he was offended by Eastman's conduct as a lawyer, and said he "brought our profession into disrepute."

-Other pro-Trump attorneys who worked on election-related challenges have also faced disciplinary action from state legal authorities, including Rudy Giuliani, Jenna Ellis, and Sidney Powell.
+Other pro-Trump attorneys who worked on election-related challenges have also faced disciplinary action from state legal authorities, including Giuliani, Jenna Ellis and Sidney Powell.

 Jessica Levinson, a professor at Loyola Law School, told NPR in an interview that those actions represent an attempt by the legal community to uphold professional standards.